MichaelCade/90DaysOfDevOps/2022/Days/day77.md

 - Login manually to all of our servers and check all the data about service processes and resources.
 - Write a script that logs in to the servers for us and checks on the data.

-Both of these options would require a considerable amount of work on our part,
+Both of these options would require a considerable amount of work on our part good

 The third option is easier, we could use a monitoring solution that is available in the market.